pmukare/Currency-Arbitrage-issue/README.md

 3. The third quote is a real number denoting the price quote for (GBP/USD).

 Your function takes a string array parameter containing each of the N lines as described above, in the same order.

+Constraints

+1 ≤ N ≤ 1000
+0.001 < quotes ≤ 1000

+Output Format

+The function must return an integer array that contains the arbitrage profit for each trade in the same order that they appear in the input.
+If no arbitrage opportunity exists, set that profit to 0 .
+The resulting array should have a total of N elements.

+Sample Input

+2
+1.1837 1.3829 0.6102
+1.1234 1.2134 1.2311

+Sample Output

+114
+0

+Explanation

+There are N = 2 test cases:

+1. You use your 100,000 USD to buy 84,480.8651 EUR.
+You then use your 84,480.8651 EUR to buy 61,089.6414 GBP.
+Finally, you use your 61,089.6414 GBP to buy 100,114.1288 USD.
+Because we started out with 100,000 USD, our net profit in whole dollars is 114 USD.

+2. There is no arbitrage opportunity here (the conversion would end up losing money), so we print 0.